 A second key aspect of network optimization is the management of user perceived QoS.
 It should be noted that QoS management is a function distributed at different levels of a wireless network.
 There are QoS related functions at the physical layer (HARQ and ARQ), at the media access level (different bearer classes and corresponding handling requirements) and at the higher layers (bearer/session setup and admission control, congestion control, etc.) Different air interfaces have different way of handling these; 802.11e/WMM for example uses different contention and sleep mode parameters for handling of specific traffic classes, whereas 3gPP mandates QoS management on a bearer level, with corresponding flow-down of BER and access handling at the physical and MAC layers.
 However, if we go above the level of the individual network node, we come to the problem of inter-working; between two network nodes, between multiple network nodes, and eventually between different networks.
 In our view, different networks not only co-exist to take over load and coverage; they can also separate different classes of traffic and service them appropriately.
 For example, in cellular-iRAT scenarios, a GSM and LTE network can coexist, with voice calls being directed to the GSM network (circuit switched fall-back) and data calls being directed to LTE.

-HSC has developed solutions around Passpoint, Hotspot 2.0 and IFOM for WLAN-WLAN and WLAN-cellular coexistence features, where different networks exist to cater to different levels of service.
-For example, in a carrier-WiFi environment, the operator could deploy multiple networks, one of which is reserved for guaranteed QoS traffic (on subscriber or traffic flow level).
-In order for this to work seamlessly, the user equipment would have to be made automatically aware of the presence of this network and allowed to redirect itself (or the appropriate flows) to the network, with automatic authentication and charging.
-In order to do all this seamlessly, HSC has used the features of Passpoint (authentication), GAS/ANQP (network advertising) and IFOM (for flow level redirection of traffic).
+HSC has developed solutions around Passpoint, Hotspot 2.0 and IFOM for WLAN-WLAN and WLAN-cellular coexistence features, where different networks exist to cater to different service levels.
+For example, in a carrier-WiFi environment, the operator could deploy multiple networks, one reserved for guaranteed QoS traffic (on subscriber or traffic flow level).
+For this to work seamlessly, the user equipment would have to be made automatically aware of the presence of this network and allowed to redirect itself (or the appropriate flows) to the network, with automatic authentication and charging.
+To do all this seamlessly, HSC has used the features of Passpoint (authentication), GAS/ANQP (network advertising) and IFOM (for flow level redirection of traffic).

 The strength of IFOM is the fact that a single UE can simultaneously access multiple networks, and hence, use both QoS-controlled and general purpose networks simultaneously.
 In the HSC solution, the rules for flow-level QoS optimization are centrally monitored and configured to ensure multi vendor, multi network commitments are honored.
 At the ground level, optimizing nodes (eNBs/APs ) measure the key parameters, analyze the local interference situation and pass it on to a central server; this then dynamically provides access network information to UEs using signaling mechanisms newly developed for Hotspot.
 An individual UE can then actually split its data traffic at the IP level and simultaneously use multiple networks for multiple IP flows.
 A key new network component is the ANDSF server, which monitors network state and sets the routing policy for traffic; this has been developed by HSC as part of this solution.